future-js/handie/README.md

 ## Usage

-First, you must type command in terminal with `bower install --save handie` or `npm install --save handie` to install it.
+At first, you must type command in terminal with `bower install --save handie` or `npm install --save handie` to install Handie.

 Then include assets which you need: